WordPress Plugins

 For step-by-step setup including Claude Desktop, ChatGPT, and custom HTTP clients, see the Royal MCP setup guide.

 Disclaimer: Royal MCP is developed by Royal Plugins.
 We've tried to honestly reflect each project's current state in this guide.
-Tool counts, ratings, and feature data were gathered in May 2026 from each plugin's official listing on wp.org or GitHub.
-Project status changes — please verify on each plugin's official page before making a decision.
+Tool counts, ratings, and feature data last refreshed July 2026 from each plugin's official listing on wp.org or GitHub.
+Project status changes.
+Please verify on each plugin's official page before making a decision.